Doctors Who Treat Breast Cancer

 Should I look for a board-certified cancer specialist?

 Board certification, or the international equivalent, is a sign that a doctor is highly trained in his or her field.
 Several fields related to cancer care have national boards that are responsible for setting standards that doctors must meet in order to be certified.
 However, board certification does not exist for some of the specialties that are important in cancer treatment.
 Doctors who practice in these specialties are board certified in a broader field.
 For example, no board certification exists for breast cancer surgery.
 Surgeons performing these procedures, however, should be board certified in general surgery, which gives them the basic skills needed to perform breast surgery.
+Some breast surgeons have a special board certification in Surgical Oncology, however, which is a subspecialty area of Cancer Surgery expertise.

 If physicians practice in specialties that do not have national boards, additional training, such as fellowships and years of experience related to cancer diagnosis and treatment, are usually good measures of their qualifications.